Conditioning on an extreme component: Model consistency with regular variation on cones: The CEV model and standard regular variation

-We have seen in the previous sections that questions about the general conditional model are effectively analyzed by starting with standard regular variation on our special cones ( $\Enl$ or $\Enb$).
-A pertinent question to ask here is, whether standardization of the conditional extreme value model is always possible.
-A partial answer has been provided in \citet[Section 2.4]{heffernan:resnick:2007}.
-We consider this issue in more detail in this section.
-We start by making precise what we mean by {\it standardization\/}.
+As remarked after Theorem~\ref{thm:gencon}, questions about the general conditional model are effectively analyzed by starting with standard regular variation on the cones $\Enl$ or $\Enb$.
+It is {theoretically} useful to know when standardization of the conditional extreme value model is possible.
+A partial answer appears in \cite{heffernanresnick2007}, Section 2.4, and we consider this issue in more detail, {starting with a review and definition of \textit{standardization} \cite{dehaanferreira2006,dehaanresnick1977,resnickbook2007,resnickbook2008}.}